aivarsk/aivarsk.github.io/about.md

 - [libvmod-rewrite](https://github.com/aivarsk/libvmod-rewrite) - a plugin for Varnish (proxy server) that allows to modify cached pages.
 - [pattern-matcher](https://github.com/aivarsk/pattern-matcher) and [cloud-instances](https://github.com/aivarsk/cloud-instances) are winning entries of Latvia Java User Group programming contest.
 The first one was written while I was still drunk after a party.
 - [Scrapy proxies](https://github.com/aivarsk/scrapy-proxies) - Scrapy (web scraping framework) extension for using random proxies.
 Some people find it useful.
-- ... and everything else on [github.com/aivarsk](https://github.com/aivarsk)
+- ... and other Open Source on [github.com/aivarsk](https://github.com/aivarsk)
-- ... and something more on [stackoverflow.com/story/aivarsk](https://stackoverflow.com/story/aivarsk)
+- ... and info about Closed Source on [stackoverflow.com/story/aivarsk](https://stackoverflow.com/story/aivarsk)

 You can reach me via e-mail: [aivars.kalvans@gmail.com](mailto:aivars.kalvans@gmail.com)